archlinux/alpm/README.md

 Please refer to the [contribution guidelines] to learn how to contribute to this project.

+## Releases

+Releases of [components] are created by the developers of this project.

+[OpenPGP certificates] with the following [OpenPGP fingerprints] can be used to verify signed tags:

+- `991F6E3F0765CF6295888586139B09DA5BF0D338` (David Runge <dvzrv@archlinux.org>)
+- `165E0FF7C48C226E1EC363A7F83424824B3E4B90` (Orhun Parmaksız <orhun@archlinux.org>)

+The above are part of [archlinux-keyring] and certified by at least three [main signing keys] of the distribution.

 ## License

 This project can be used under the terms of the [Apache-2.0] or [MIT].